Bifurcation in correlation length of the Ising model on a "Toblerone" lattice: Introduction

-In Ref.~\cite{yin2024paradigm}, W. Yin started to develop an understanding of the curious thermodynamics of the 1D model in \cref{tobl_Hamiltonian}.
-It was shown that the correlation function (here denoted $\Gamma_{1,2}$) between the rung spins $s_{1}, s_{2}$ of the same $i$-th triangle exhibits a \textit{change of sign} at a temperature that coincided with the temperature of the peak in the specific heat (from now on we label such temperature as $T_c$).
+In Ref.~\cite{yin2024paradigm}, W. Yin discussed the curious thermodynamics of the model in \cref{tobl_Hamiltonian}.
+It was shown that the correlation function (here denoted $\Gamma_{1,2}$) between the rung spins $s_{1}, s_{2}$ of the same triangle exhibits a \textit{change of sign} at a temperature that coincided with the temperature of the peak in the specific heat (from now on we label such temperature as $T_c$).
 At low temperature, the correlation function is positive, $\Gamma_{1,2} > 0$, yet upon increasing temperature, the spins along the legs of the ladder become uncorrelated ($\Gamma_{1,2}=0$), at exactly $T_c$.
 The correlation function changes sign upon further increasing temperature, and now assumes negative values, $\Gamma_{1,2} < 0$.
 This corresponds to changing from parallel to anti-parallel the orientation of the rung spins $s_{1,i}, s_{2,i}$.
-Indeed this sheds light on the rise of the peak in the specific heat, signalling the larger entropy of the anti-parallel configurations.
+The link between a change of sign of the short range correlation functions and frustration had been discussed in Ref.~\cite{dos1992temperature}.
+The temperature at which the correlation function changes sign defines a "frustration temperature", which provides an immediate link to the work of Ref~\cite{yin2024paradigm}.
+Indeed this sheds light on the rise of the peak in the specific heat, signalling the larger entropy of the anti-parallel, frustrated, configurations.
 Put simply, there are many more configurations with $s_{1,i}= -s_{2,i}$ than there are with $s_{1,i}= s_{2,i}$, and this is because $J_{\mathrm{Rung}} < 0$ competes with $J_\Delta$ frustrating their interaction with $s_{t,i}$.

 This idea was elucidated upon further by Hutak \textit{et al.} by means of a renormalisation group (RG) analysis~\cite{hutak2021low}.
 By tracing out the top spins ($s_{t,i}$), the legs $s_{1,i} $ and $s_{2,i}$ of the ladder interact via a temperature dependent effective interaction, $J_{\perp}(T)$, which is defined as